alumag/PinkieBot_discord/README.md

 Pinkie Pie is a cyber bot that can do cyber things!
   - Search things on duckduckgo
-  - Search phrase on urban dictionary
+  - Search phrases on urban dictionary
   - Convert ascii and unicode into everything!
   - Karma system - with PinkiePie you can thank people!